zitadel/zitadel/docs/docs/guides/integrations/authenticated-mongodb-charts.md

 ## Setup your ZITADEL application

-Before you embed an authenticated chart in your application, you need to provide some information about your app in the ZITADEL Console.
+Before you embed an authenticated chart in your application, you need to provide some information about your app in the ZITADEL console.
 We recommend creating a new app to start from scratch.

 1. Navigate to your [Project](https://console.zitadel.ch/projects)